rsyncOSX/RsyncOSX_archived/README.md

 ## Hi there 👋

 RsyncUI and RsyncOSX are GUI´s on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 The main difference between the two apps is how the User Interface (UI) is built.
-It is `rsync` which executes the synchronize data tasks in both apps.
+It is `rsync` which executes the synchronize data tasks.
 The GUI´s are only for organizing tasks, setting parameters to `rsync` and make it easier to use `rsync`.

-If you are on *macOS Sonoma or later* use RsyncUI.
+If you are on *macOS Sonoma* use RsyncUI.

 ### Install by Homebrew

-Both apps might be installed by Homebrew or by direct Download.
+The apps might be installed by Homebrew or by direct Download.
 The apps are signed and notarized by Apple.

 | App      | Homebrew | macOS |  Documentation |
 | ----------- | ----------- |   ----------- |  ----------- |